Freiburg Stühlinger: History

 Today's area of Stühlinger was previously a marsh and meadow terrain.
 Farmers from Betzenhausen used the "Mittelheuweg" to get to the Münster market to sell their goods.
 This path corresponded roughly with the modern tracks of the tram.
 The Lords of Stühlingen owed part of the land used for agriculture.

 Two main parts were important for the development of the Stühlinger district: for one the demographic growth in the second half of the 19th century, and second the new Baden main line between Offenburg and Basel in 1845, with a stop in Freiburg.
 The transportation of cargo benefited from this newly built train station.
 The end and recovery from the Franco-Prussian War and the foundation of the German Reich in 1871 pushed the development further.

-As a result, the city of Freiburg designated three streets parallel to the tracks of the railsroad and five crossroads as a new building site named "Hinterm Bahnhof" ("Behind the train station").
+As a result, the city of Freiburg designated three streets parallel to the tracks of the railroad and five crossroads as a new building site named "Hinterm Bahnhof" ("Behind the train station").
 The district was not called Stühlinger until 1886.
 Field names were also "Escholz" and "Stühlinger", named after the Lords of Stühlingen.